Do I Have to Pay the Collection Agency That Keeps Calling Me?

 While there are reasons why you may not want to pay your creditors once a debt goes to collections, it’s important to understand the alternatives before you decide how best to continue.
 And, of course, the consequences of not paying your debts.

 If you’re receiving calls from collection agencies, you could:

 - Pay the collection agency in full or through a negotiation

-- Work with a credit counsellor on a debt management plan
+- Work with a credit counsellor on a debt management plan (100% repayment)

 In a consumer proposal, you work with a Licensed Insolvency Trustee to prepare an offer to your creditors.
 Most consumer proposals are for less than the full amount owing (anywhere from 25% to 50% on average).
 If you file a consumer proposal, this is also noted on your credit report, but your debts will be noted as “included in a proposal,” rather than unpaid or sent to collections.
-This note remains for three years after the proposal is complete.
-This means the sooner you pay off your proposal, the shorter it will remain noted (if you pay off your proposal in two years, the proposal will be noted for five years, for example).
+This note stays on your credit report for three years after the proposal is complete.
+This means the sooner you pay down your proposal, the shorter it will remain noted (if you pay off your proposal in two years, the proposal will be noted on your credit report for five years, for example).

 A lot of people also wonder about a third option: Negotiating directly with a collection agency to settle their debt.
 In some cases, you can negotiate directly with a collection agency.
 At times a collection agency may be willing to accept less than the full amount owing or may give you a bit more time to pay your debts (although the debt will remain on your credit report for the full six years).
 However, a more formal way of handling this type of negotiation is through a Licensed Insolvency Trustee and the Consumer Proposal process.